Get the Recipe

 This is by far the most important rule.

 With most recipes, once you've gathered the ingredients, you're ready to begin cooking.
 With a Caprese salad, you're done.
 The less cooking you do, the better.
 In fact, the less thought you put into it, the better.
-Cut your tomatoes up into random bite-sized pieces, arrange them on a plate, sprinkle them with salt.
+Cut your tomatoes up into random bite-size pieces, arrange them on a plate, sprinkle them with salt.
 Tear up your mozzarella (yes, tear, don't slice; trust me on this) and nestle it into the tomato.
 Take a brief second to admire how the milky juices of the mozzarella and the watery juices of the tomato mingle on the plate.

-Tear up your basil leaves by hand (put down that knife—this is not the time to impress the world with your Shun Classic and fair-to-moderate chopping skills) and scatter them over the top.
+Tear up your basil leaves by hand (put down that knife—this is not the time to impress the world with your Shun Classic and fair-to-moderate chopping skills), and scatter them over the top.
 Season everything with a little more salt and pepper, drizzle with tons of olive oil (no, you need more than that), and put it on the table with some forks.

 Put away that vinegar.
 I'm serious about this one.
 I see you creeping.
 Step away from the balsamic vinegar!
 If your tomatoes and mozzarella are good enough, the only thing balsamic vinegar will do is cover up their flavor.
 If your tomatoes and mozzarella are not great, you shouldn't be making this salad.
 Not to mention the fact that your balsamic vinegar is most likely just wine vinegar with caramel color added to it.
 You thought olive oil labeling was shady?
 Look into the sordid world of balsamic vinegar.
 Or don't, if you don't want to become a cretinous, grumpy food snob like me.